-The largest potential of the Internet of Things (IoT) from a customer experience – and marketing – perspective is generally seen in next generation smart devices, appliances and applications in the consumer space.
+The largest potential of the Internet of Things or IoT from a customer experience – and marketing – perspective is generally seen in next generation smart devices, appliances and applications in the consumer space.

 The glue that needs to make it happen: data, put into context and turned into actionable intelligence.
-However, the so-called Consumer Internet of Things is still relatively small, in comparison with the Industrial Internet of Things.
+However, the consumer IoT is still relatively small, in comparison with the Industrial Internet of Things.

 Consumers are wary and cautious, among others regarding security and data privacy.
 It’s clear that recent cyber-attacks using IoT-enabled devices haven’t exactly helped In this regard.
 Still, security and privacy concerns were already among the main reasons why consumers aren’t going for the Internet of Things massively yet, as Accenture found, early 2016.